jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/skillevents.md

 ## Introduction to Skill Events

-Skill Events can be used to notify you if a certain event occurs, which range from the customer disabling your Skill to them linking their Account using the Alexa app.
+Skill Events can be used to notify you if a certain event occurs, which range from the customer disabling your Skill to them linking their account using the Alexa app.
 The notification comes in form of a request to your Skill.

 [Official Documentation](https://developer.amazon.com/docs/smapi/skill-events-in-alexa-skills.html)
 ## Requirements